pfheatwole/thesis/meta/discussion.rst

 Parametrization
 ---------------

+* The goal is to design a wing using simplified *design parameters* instead of specifying the surface points directly.
+A good parametrization imposes structure on the geometry, which has several advantages:

+  * Mitigate the excessive flexibility in the general equation (restrict designs to "reasonable" values, or at least designs that can be roughly analyzed using section coefficients)

+  * Reduce the workload (parameters are like "summaries")

+  * Make wings easier to modify

+  * Make wings easier to compare

+  * Make it easier to specify design uncertainty (priors)

+* What do I mean by "parametrize the general equation"?

+  [[I mean "define the variables of the general equation using parametric functions that capture the underlying structure of the canopy."]]

+  The general parameters are able to represent any structure, but they don't encode enough structure.
+This is a problem because it pushes the work onto the designer.
+If you can assume more underlying structure you can save the designer from needing to provide that structure themselves.
+A good choice of parameters lets them focus on the important details.

+  The purpose of a parametric surface is to decompose a complicated surface geometry into a set of simple design functions.
+The purpose of "parametric" functions (like an elliptical arc) is the **capture the structure** of the function, preferably with as few parameters as possible.

+  [[I feel like "parametric function" is poorly named, unless that's a conventional way to say "specify the values of a function through functions of some parameters instead of specifying the values directly".

+  Counterpoint: the "parameter" of a parametric function essentially chooses a particular instantiation of that function.
+Think of the parameters as choosing some constants that complete the definition of the function.]]

 * Existing surface parametrizations are either awkward (you can do what you need, but it's to fiddly), limited (you can't use it to express your desired design), or incomplete (eg, the PDH left a lot of the equations undefined).